Alessandro Deljavan: Prizes

-In 1996 he won the 1er Prix, 1er Nommé de la discipline piano classique, degré virtuosité in Paris, Rueil-Malmaison.
+In 1996, at the age of nine, he won the 1er Prix, 1er Nommé de la discipline piano classique, degré virtuosité in Rueil-Malmaison, France.

-Other prizes include 5th place at the 2005 Gina Bachauer International Young Artists Competition, the John Giordano Jury chairman Discretionary Award ($4.000) at the 2009 Van Cliburn International Piano Competition, Fort Worth, Texas, and the 2nd prize at the 2010 Isang Yun Competition, Tongyeong, South Korea.
-In 2013 he was the unique competitor to return to the Cliburn as a competitor; his exclusion from the final round had been criticized by the critics; he was awarded with the Raymond E. Buck Jury Discretionary Award ($4,000).
-After few days from his exclusion he voluntarily retired from the Cleveland International Piano Competition by which he was selected as the only Italian pianist.
+Other competition results include fifth place at the 2005 Gina Bachauer International Young Artists Competition, the John Giordano Jury Chairman Discretionary Award ($4,000) at the 2009 Van Cliburn International Piano Competition, and second prize at the 2010 Isang Yun Competition in Tongyeong, South Korea.
+In 2013, Deljavan returned to the Van Cliburn International Piano Competition, where he received the Raymond E. Buck Jury Discretionary Award ($4,000).